Ravnur-Inc/ams-api-replacement-demo-app/README.md

 To run the RMS demo application, you will need:

 ✅ A deployed instance of RMS.
-You can deploy one fromm the Azure marketplace or use a Ravnur-hosted POC environment.
+You can deploy one from the Azure marketplace or use a Ravnur-hosted POC environment.
 Contact Ravnur to deploy the RMS managed application from the Azure Marketplace, or to gain access to Ravnur’s test environment.

 ✅ The corresponding RMS API endpoint.
 You will get this after deploying RMS from the marketplace, or from Ravnur support if you use Ravnur’s test environment.

 ✅ The RMS API secret key.
 You will get this after deploying RMS from the marketplace, or from Ravnur support if you use Ravnur’s test environment.

 ## What can you test using the RMS Demo Application?